Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds number: Moments of forces on a translating droplet

 This formula gives the second moment of forces (left-hand side of~\ref{eq:second_mom_text}) for a droplet translating in a uniform flow.
 As noted, previously we have factored out by $(\grad\grad\hat{\textbf{U}})_{kji}$, to derive this formula, hence~\ref{eq:second_mom_text} is only valid when $i\neq j,k$.
 To obtain the traces of the second moment, i.e., $K_{lkl}$ and $K_{llk}$, we use a procedure similar to the one used for~\ref{eq:first_mom_Q} (see~\ref{ap:second_mom_isotopic_sing}).
 Indeed, based on the singularity solutions given by~\ref{eq:pts_source_n} we may show that,

-It is interesting to note that the drag force term appear explicitly on the right-hand side of these expressions.
+It is interesting to note that the drag force term appears explicitly on the right-hand side of these expressions.
 Here, it should be understood that \ref{eq:second_mom_text2} corresponds to $\mathbb{K}_{llk}$, while equation~\ref{eq:second_mom_text3} corresponds to $\mathbb{K}_{lkl}$.